mrash/afl-cve/README.md

 tool that enabled particular bugs to be found. his is primarily due to the fact that CVE descriptions do not require the underlying discovery tool or technique to be disclosed.
-Nor should it necessarily - many security researchers have their own methods, and it might hurt the vulnerablity reporting process if researchers were required to disclose such techniques.
+Nor should it necessarily - many security researchers have their own methods, and it might hurt the vulnerability reporting process if researchers were required to disclose such techniques.
 Further, most security researchers do acknowledge AFL in some form (twitter post, afl-users mailing list, etc.) when it finds a bug, and `afl-cve` attempts to track this more formally.